DecimalTurn/JSONC/index.markdown

 The recommended file extension for JSONC documents is `.jsonc`.

-The extension `.json` should be avoided, but is supported if a mode line at the start of the file:
+The extension `.json` should be avoided, but is supported if a mode line is present at the start of the file:

 For instance:
 ```jsonc